x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 - You have (or intend to have) mailboxes in two places; some mailboxes in Microsoft 365 or Office 365, and some of your mailboxes are on your organization email servers (also called on-premises servers).

 > [!NOTE]
 > Before you get started, make sure you check on your specific scenario in [I have my own email servers](use-connectors-to-configure-mail-flow.md#i-have-my-own-email-servers).
+If you apply the steps described in this page to partner email services, you may have any unintended consequences such as Email delivery failure.
+For more information about partner scenario, see [Set up connectors for secure mail flow with a partner organization](./set-up-connectors-for-secure-mail-flow-with-a-partner.md).

 ## How do connectors work with my on-premises email servers?